 Infection with the parasite that causes schistosomiasis can cause liver damage and is linked to liver cancer.
 This parasite is not found in the US, but infection can occur in Asia, Africa, and South America.

-Factors with uncertain, controversial, or unproven effects on liver cancer risk
+Factors with unclear effects on liver cancer risk

 Birth control pills